italia/developers.italia.it/_pages/en/gsoc-ideas.md

             <td>
                 <b>Create a tool to create plots</b><br /> The project
-                involves the evolution or the creation of a tool to create plots using the DAF APIs or graphql on DAF data.
+                involves the evolution or the creation of a tool to create plots using the DAF APIs or graphql based on DAF data.
                 <br />
                 <b>Mentor:</b> Data science team #daf channel.
                 <br />
-                <b>Expected outcome:</b> A set of datastories that create insights on public data.
+                <b>Expected outcome:</b> A working tool together with tests,
+                documentation and deployment information.
                 <br />
                 <b>Required skills:</b>
                 <ul>